climatescope/climatescope.org/app/_en_country/india.md

 Uttar Pradesh climbed three places, from 10th to seventh rank.

 In Madhya Pradesh and Uttar Pradesh, the overall installed clean energy capacity base is still low; their scoring gains came on a relative surge in new projects, investments and allocations.

-States that lost rank this year are Rajasthan, Gujarat, Andhra Pradesh and Punjab; each of which fell by two places.
+Other states that lost rank this year are Rajasthan, Gujarat, Andhra Pradesh and Punjab; each of which fell by two places.
 Independent of rankings, the numerical scores of all states except Karnataka increased from 2014 to 2015.

 Tamil Nadu’s overall first-place ranking is attributable to its top score on clean energy installed capacity and its well-developed value chain.
 While its rate of new installations has declined, Tamil Nadu boasts a mature wind sector and has the most installed wind capacity in the country.

 Karnataka had high scores on power sector structure, carbon offsets historical activity and value chains.
 Madhya Pradesh scored the highest among Indian states on growth rate of clean energy investments.
 It also had the second highest score on growth rate of installed capacity and growth rate of electricity generation.
 Uttar Pradesh scored highest on the growth rate of electricity generation indicator.
 It also had the second highest score on growth rate of clean energy investments.

 Maharashtra delivered the highest indicator score on growth rate of power demand and scored in the upper reaches on clean energy value chain indicators.